 In today’s rapidly changing and globalised world, companies and policymakers find that investing in human capital is becoming increasingly important.
-Increased connectivity between every part of the globe, and the growing ease of knowledge-sharing, means that corporations now have both the need and the ability to search for talent on a global scale as well.
+Advancing connectivity and the growing ease of knowledge-sharing mean that corporations now have both the needs and the ability to search for talent on a global scale.
 Higher education institutions are one of the key areas where such talent is concentrated, and this knowledge is vital for the health of the economy.
-Educating the next generation of leaders, thinkers and pioneers has a disproportionately positive effect on economic growth, and companies that facilitate the education of their future employees enjoy an outsized portion of these benefits.

 17.30 Registration of participants

-17.50 Moderated discussion – The Future of the Global Knowledge Economy in an Era of Resurgent Nationalism
+18.00 Panel discussion: The Future of the Global Knowledge Economy in an Era of Resurgent Nationalism, moderated by Vasuki Shastry, Asia House Board Member

 18.45 Closing remarks and networking reception